amalpariyadan/Seaphish/README.md

 - HTML templates adapted from [Zphisher](https://github.com/htr-tech/zphisher)
 - [Cloudflared](https://github.com/cloudflare/cloudflared) by Cloudflare
-- Bash scripting and automation by [your name or handle]
+- Bash scripting and automation by [@amalpariyadan]

 ---

 ## 💬 Contact

 For questions, suggestions, or collaboration, feel free to reach out via GitHub Issues or Pull Requests.

+Use Control + Shift + m to toggle the tab key moving focus.
+Alternatively, use esc then tab to move to the next interactive element on the page.
+No file chosen
+Attach files by dragging & dropping, selecting or pasting them.
+Editing Seaphish/README.md at main · amalpariyadan/Seaphish